Camden-Kirkpatrick/neetcode.io/notes/8_sorting.md

 - you are comfortable with recursion and partitioning
 - memory usage should stay low

+### Counting Sort
+Use when:

+- values are non-negative integers
+- the range of values is small
+- you want very fast sorting for that special case
+- extra memory for the counts array is acceptable

 ---

 # Final Summary

-Insertion sort, merge sort, and quick sort all sort arrays, but they approach the problem very differently.
+Insertion sort, merge sort, quick sort, and counting sort all sort arrays, but they approach the problem very differently.

 ## Insertion Sort
 - Builds a sorted portion one element at a time